Labor cost · Scheduling · Operations · Retention

 Fix 1: Stagger shift starts #

-The biggest single labor leak in most operations: everyone scheduled to start at 4pm for a 5:30pm dinner rush.
+The biggest single labor leak in most operations is dumb simple: everyone clocks in at 4pm for a 5:30pm dinner rush.

-The pattern: kitchen comes in at 4.
+Watch how it actually plays out.
+Kitchen comes in at 4.
 Prep starts at 4.
-Servers come in at 4.
-Front-of-house side work starts at 4.
-Bar comes in at 4.
-From 4:00 to 5:00, everyone is doing prep that could have started earlier.
-From 5:00 to 5:30, everyone is finishing prep and getting ready.
-The first guest hits at 5:30 and now the team is actually working at full capacity.
+Servers come in at 4, side work starts at 4, bar comes in at 4.
+From 4:00 to 5:00 the whole crew is grinding through prep that could have started earlier.
+From 5:00 to 5:30 everybody’s finishing prep and getting set.
+Then the first guest walks in at 5:30 and only now is the team actually working at full capacity.

-That hour of “everyone at 4” is mostly unproductive labor.
-On a 6-person team at $20/hour fully loaded, that is $120/night of paid prep time that produced limited revenue.
+That hour of “everyone at 4” is mostly paid standing-around.
+On a 6-person team at $20/hour fully loaded, that’s $120/night of paid prep time that barely touched the register.

 The fix: stagger starts based on what each role needs.